Shacha noodles

-On December 11, 1997, Xiamen Wu Zaitian Sate Noodles was identified as one of the first Chinese famous snacks.
+On December 11, 1997, Xiamen Wu Zaitian Sate Noodles was identified as one of China's top famous snacks.

 Origin

 Satay is originally from Malaysia, but it can also be said to come from Indonesia.
-Tea drinking is popular in the Minnan region (another expression of southern Fujian province), so the Malay word for sate is translated into Minnan's word for sa-te which is called sha-cha in mandarin.
+Tea drinking is popular in the Minnan region (another term for southern Fujian province), so the Malay word for sate is translated into Minnan's word for sa-te which is called sha-cha in Standard Mandarin.
 Another saying about the origin of shacha noodle is that "tay" in satay has a similar pronunciation to the local Hokkien word for tea-"cha" so people call this food which is made from satay sauce shacha noodle.

 Ingredient

 The common and main ingredients of shacha noodle are shacha sauce, oil noodles, beansprouts and water.
 Other ingredients can be added for flavor such as fried tofu or shrimp.
+Deluxe versions may include expensive ingredients like abalone.